hashicorp/terraform/website/docs/configuration/resources.html.md

     example, this can be used to create an new DNS record before removing an old record.

-        ~> Resources that utilize the `create_before_destroy` key can only depend on other resources that also include `create_before_destroy`.
-        Referencing a resource that does not include `create_before_destroy` will result in a dependency graph cycle.

   - `prevent_destroy` (bool) - This flag provides extra protection against the destruction of a given resource.
 When this is set to `true`, any plan that includes a destroy of this resource will return an error message.